Simploy Testimonial

 A detailed discussion of work comp payroll deductions is beyond the scope of this article.
 There are numerous deductions and they differ from state to state.
 But, needless to say, payroll is the basis of premium for workers comp and important in determining how is work comp is calculated?

-Your payroll is multiplied by a rate/s that is applied to your business based on your business activity.
-The application of these rates to businesses is commonly referred to as a business' classification.
-So, plumbers have a particular classification code as do architects, electricians, welders, auditors, etc. Each workers comp code has a corresponding rate.
+Your payroll is multiplied by a work comp rate (or rates) that is applied to your business based on your business operations (what business are you in).
+Workers compensation rates and Workers Comp Class Codes go hand in hand because the application of these rates to businesses is determined by the Workers Comp Class Code assigned to your business (it's "classification or class").
+So, plumbers have a particular Work Comp Class Code as do architects, electricians, welders, auditors, etc. All workers comp codes have a corresponding work comp rate.

-Classification codes are very important to how work comp is calculated.
-Again, each of these classification codes has it's own rate associated with it.
+Work Comp Class Codes are very important to how work comp is calculated.
+Again, each of these classification codes has its own rate associated with it.
 And, remember, the rates are multiplied by your payroll.
 If your work comp insurance carrier determines, correctly, that you are a roofing contractor and your neighbor next door is an accounting firm (8810 workers comp code), your classification code will be different due to the different industries in which you operate.
-And, since you have more job-related injuries and more severe job-related injuries as a roofing contractor than the accounting firm next door, your rate will be higher.
+And, since you have the risk of more frequent job-related injuries and more severe job-related injuries as a roofing contractor than the accounting firm next door, your rate will be higher.
 Much higher.

 The National Council on Compensation Insurance (NCCI) is the designated workers' compensation "rating bureau" for most states.
 And, a few (California, New Jersey, New York, Delaware, and Pennsylvania) have their own.
 These organizations have developed hundreds of classification codes for different industries and job types.
 While NCCI and the other rating bureaus have developed the classification system, they don't apply this system to businesses.
 The important job of ensuring your business is properly classified is up to your insurance company and broker.
 We say important because if you're an accounting firm, you definitely don't want to be mistakenly classified as a roofer!